fedyacpp/anotherRandomApi/README.md

 # Chat Completion API

-Currently only one model - inflection-2.5 also known as pi
+Currently only two providers - pi.ai and liaobots
 This project implements a chat completion API using Node.js and Express.

 ## Setup